spyoungtech/FreeSimpleGUI/readme_creator/markdown input files/4_Release_notes.md

 * `Output` Element - implementation changed to use the Multiline Element.
 No one should be impacted unless you were using some internal object details that was not published.
 I still suggest using the `Multiline` element instead so that you can access much more functionality.
 * Tab errors now use the popup errors with traceback
 * `Column` Element
-	* Fixed scrollwheel not working correctly when expand paramters used.
+	* Fixed scrollwheel not working correctly when expand parameters used.
 Scrolls the canvas now not the frame.
 	* New `size_subsample_width` & `size_subsample_height` parameteres
 		* Gives much more control over the sizing of SCROLLABLE columns.
 Previously the size was set to 1/2 the required height and the full required width.
 		* The defaults are backward compatible (size_subsample_width=1, size_subsample_height=2)